 What is a Membership Site?

-A membership site is a platform where community managers can share exclusive content with their free or paying members.
+A membership site is a platform where community managers can share exclusive content with both free and paid members.

 You can use paid membership sites to build a community of coaching clients who are going through a similar transformational journey.
 It’s a great way to support your coaching clients on a one-to-many basis besides your sessions while setting up an additional revenue stream.